leonelquinteros/gotext/.github/ISSUE_TEMPLATE.md

 # Please describe your issue

-## Is this a bug, an improvement, a proposal or something else?
+### Is this a bug, an improvement, a proposal or something else?
+Describe it.

 ...

-## Briefly explain your issue
+### What's the expected behaviour, the current behaviour and the steps to reproduce it?

 ...

-## What's the expected behaviour?

-...

-## What's the actual behaviour and the steps to reproduce it?

-...

-## Comments
+### Comments